MileHacker Logo

 Safety Protocols

-General safety precautions apply across the city.
+General safety measures apply all over the city.
 Always be aware of your surroundings and keep your belongings safe.

 Essential Practices